 I started noticing pain in my hip during my trip to Alaska in the fall of 2009.
 I thought it was from a bike accident earlier that year, but low and behold it wasn't.
 I have osteoarthritis, a condition that runs in my family.
 My mom has it, my aunt, my grandmother, etc. I had kind of hoped I would be the one generation it would skip but I wasn't that lucky.

 And so here I am, getting ready to embark on another adventure, (June 7th to be exact!) one that I didn't plan for or really want.
-It means I can't run again, which I've got to admit is the main thing I'm upset about.
-But I will be able to hike and bike and climb and all sorts of stuff that I can't do right now.
+It means I can't run again, which I admit is very disappointing.
+But I will be able to hike and bike and climb and do all sorts of stuff that I can't do right now.
 And, I'll be able to get back to running adventure races!

 Which brings me to Moab - I WILL be running a 12 hour adventure race next March in Moab.
 That's my goal - I plan on hitting the ground 'running' after surgery and I'm not going to look back.